mschoch/iOS-Couchbase/README.md

 ### Discussion

-Please share your thoughts on this approach on the <a href="https://groups.google.com/group/mobile-couchbase">Google Group for Mobile Couchbase</a>
+Please share your thoughts on this approach or propose alternate approaches on the <a href="https://groups.google.com/group/mobile-couchbase">Google Group for Mobile Couchbase</a>